SharminSirajudeen/open-source-guide/index.md

 ---
-title: "The Open Source Lie: A Complete Guide for Solopreneurs and First-Time Founders"
+title: "The Open Source Founder's Guide: What the README Won't Tell You"
 ---

 # The Plot